Managing Stress and Finding Balance

 I didn’t go to the tile store

-I had planned on being more involved with the renovation process but didn’t really have the time, so Conor handled most of it.
+I was excited to be a part of the renovation process.
+Unfortunately, I didn’t really have the time, so Conor handled most of it.
 He’d find a few tile options or paint colors and ask what I liked best.
-Fortunately, we’ve been on the same page with almost everything, and I was able to weigh in in the end.
+Fortunately, we’ve been on the same page with almost everything.
+I was able to weigh in in the end.
 Sometimes something has to give, and in this case, trips to look at tile, marble, and dealing with contractors was that something.

 I said no

 This was really difficult for me.
 A friend of mine arrived in Chicago the day of my move.
 We planned on getting lunch the following day but I still had things to organize, had a ton of work to do, 2 appointments, and needed to pack for California.
 So I canceled our lunch.
 She wasn’t upset at all but it was hard to say no, especially when I really wanted to see her.

 Two new design clients emailed about scheduling interior consultations, but rather than trying to squeeze in a meeting during packing and a move, or within a few days of returning and needing to get settled in, I let them know I was excited about both projects and asked to meet when I’m back in town and settled into the new place.

 Both prospective clients were very understanding, so I set reminders (on my iPhone) to reach out once I return from California.
 Asking for more time to check other things off your list before adding something else to it can make a difference.